ClusterHQ/powerstrip/README.rst

 Powerstrip: a tool to prototype Docker extensions
 =================================================

+At ClusterHQ we are participating in the ongoing effort in the Docker community to add an extensions API to Docker.
+You can join the effort at `#docker-extensions` on Freenode.

 .. image:: powerstrip.jpg

 Powerstrip is a configurable, pluggable HTTP proxy for the Docker API which lets you plug multiple prototypical Docker extensions ("Powerstrip hooks") into the same Docker daemon.